KEEN ADVICE FOR NEW HOME BUILDERS

 The intention is to clearly outline exactly what you want and how you want it.
 To do that you need to be informed; this means research.
 See the section below for important environmental and health considerations to incorporate in the construction plans.
 Then, details, details, details.
 Many of the problems experienced during construction are due to lack of sufficient forethought and detailed planning.
 It is important to be as detailed and thorough and thoughtful as possible in this phase.
 Visualize the space, visit and tour other homes, research, make hand-sketches, make mock-ups.
 Important considerations for zero carbon and green building are imperative during this phase; for further information, visit our Green Building page, and check out this Home Design Checklist from TrustedPros.

 Approach multiple builders to provide proposals for constructing your home

-After you select your builder, sign a good contract that clearly and thoroughly outlines obligations and responsibilities including a clear and fair payment schedule, review this with your lawyer, and you’re on your way!
-Set regular meetings or updates with your contractor, and hold them accountable to their commitments.
+After you select your builder, sign a good contract (such as the CCDC-2) that clearly and thoroughly outlines obligations and responsibilities including a clear and fair payment schedule, review this with your lawyer, and you’re on your way!
+Set regular meetings or updates with your contractor, ensure that you are receiving invoices, and hold them accountable to their commitments.
 Make sure there are no hidden fees, and a clear change-management process to document and approve changes – all these should be in the contract.